Shan-Mei/shanmeis-notes/notes/year-9/math/math-investigation-1.md

 print("Welcome to the simple and compound interest calculator, made by Shan-Mei") #welcome the user into the code in a decently friendly way :) mainMenu() #goes to main menu
 ```

+### Reflection and Results
+#### Reflection
+Eurgh the presentation was not great... turns out I had missed a whole bunch of stuff that I ended up including in other sections (The bit where you account for different units).
+I was also completely confused about the whole "missed payments thing."
+Originally I was hoping for 95%+, but now I have lost hope but I think I'll get above 85 but below 90.

+#### Results
+WOW I was surprised.
+Rocking a 95% hahahah.
+Originally my teacher thought I was someone else and gave me someone else's results, the person's result that was given to me was higher than my result so I got the hyper disappoint but I am still happy that the score is high.